-Dance – Outside Looking In hires the industry’s top dancers and choreographers to work with our Indigenous youth in the area of mainstream urban dance.
-These professionals travel bi-weekly to the community/organization/friendship centre where they instruct youth with new and interesting choreography each visit.
+Outside Looking In hired the industry’s top dancers and choreographers to work with our Indigenous youth in the area of mainstream urban dance.
+These professionals travel monthly to the community/organization/friendship centre where they instruct youth with new and interesting choreography each visit.

 Outside Looking In provides the opportunity to youth and their communities to take control of their destiny through our program and with help from the OLI staff.
 Through the participation of the volunteers who run the program in each community, and with youth taking a lead role to remain active in the program, OLI helps facilitate the process from start to finish to ensure the program is successful.
 The community, youth, and everyone – families, teachers, Elders, leaders – who choose to become involved, become a part of the amazing journey and share the overall success and feeling of accomplishment.

 Outside Looking In teaches the importance of transferable life skills.
 Through our program, youth learn the importance of: